openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

 Update the New Course
 ********************************************

-When you create a course by re-running another course, careful review of course settings and content is needed.
-At a minimum, you make these changes to prepare the new course for release:
+When you create a course by re-running another course, you should carefully review the course settings and content.
+At a minimum, you will need to make these changes to prepare the new course for release:

 * Add course staff members.
 See :ref:`Add Course Team Members` or :ref:`Course_Staffing`.